kristoferlund/holochain-todo-redux/README.md

 # holochain-todo-redux

+🤖 **This repo is no longer maintained and updated to support holochain beyond version v0.0.4-alpha**

 [Gatsby](https://github.com/gatsbyjs/gatsby)/React example using redux and [hc-redux-middleware](https://github.com/holochain/hc-redux-middleware) to communicate with holochain hApp [todo-list](https://github.com/willemolding/holochain-rust-todo).

 Builds under the v0.0.4-alpha release of holochain-rust